By Jim Lawrence & Yaroslav Horak (Titan Books)

-Win’s Christmas Gift Recommendation: A Most Traditional Licence to Thrillâ€¦ 9/10
+Win’s Christmas Gift Recommendation: Still the Most Traditional Licence to Thrillâ€¦ 9/10

+There are very few British newspaper strips to challenge the influence and impact of classic daily and Sunday â€œfunniesâ€ from America, especially in the field of adventure fiction.
 The 1930’s and 1940’s were particularly rich in popular, not to say iconic, creations.
-You would be hard-pressed to come up with home-grown household names to rival Popeye, Dick Tracy, Buck Rogers or Flash Gordon, let alone Terry and the Pirates, Steve Canyon, or the likes of Little Lulu, Blondie, Li’l Abner, Little Orphan Annie or Popeye and yes, I know I said him twice, but Elzie Segars’s Thimble Theatre was funny as well as thrilling, constantly innovative, and really, really good.
+You would be hard-pressed to come up with home-grown household names to rival Popeye, Dick Tracy, Buck Rogers, The Phantom, Mandrake the Magician, Flash Gordon or Steve Canyon, let alone Terry and the Pirates or the likes of Little Lulu, Blondie, Li’l Abner, Little Orphan Annie or Popeye – and yes, I know I cited him twice, but Elzie Segars’s Thimble Theatre was funny as well as thrilling, constantly innovative, and really, really good.

-I’d like to hope so, but I doubt it.
+I hope so, but doubt it.

 The Empire didn’t quite get it until it wasn’t an empire any more.
-There were certainly very many wonderful strips being produced: well-written and beautifully drawn, but that stubborn British reserve plus a completely different editorial view of the marketplace (which just didn’t consider strips an infallible, readership-attracting magnet, as our American cousins did) never seemed to be in the business of creating household namesâ€¦ until the 1950’s.
+There were certainly very many wonderful strips being produced: well-written and beautifully drawn, but that stubborn British reserve just didn’t seem to be in the business of creating household namesâ€¦ until the 1950’s.

 Something happened in ‘fifties Britain – but I’m not going to waste any space here discussing it.
 It just did.